justfatma/business-rules-engine/README.md

 Commission rate information is kept on PRODUCT table, AGENT_COMMISSION_RATE column.
 The amount to be paid to the agent of the ordered product is kept on ORDER_DETAIL table, AGENT_COMMISSION_AMOUNT column.
 If commission rate information is zero (for example for Ebooks) for an ordered product, AGENT_COMMISSION_AMOUNT will be zero.

+**For information:**
+- Only MEMBER_ORDER, ORDER_DETAIL, PACKING_SLIP table ids are generated automatically.
+- To update an information belongs to other tables **data.sql** file in the project can be used.
+Or the desired update can be done in H2 database.